-E4 Edge: Top Five Pieces of Ag Tech To Consider For Your Operation
+E4 Edge: Top Four Pieces of Ag Tech To Consider For Your Operation

 Agriculture has advanced considerably in the last two decades and shows no signs of slowing down any time soon.
 We know growers continue to search for ways to make more informed decisions, increase their yields, and operate more efficiently.
 The E4 team has put together our top five ag technology pieces that can help growers achieve their goals.